 Cattle with liver abscesses seldom exhibit clinical signs.
 Detailed clinical examination may show periodic fever, inappetence, and evidence of pain when pressure is applied to the xiphisternum and posterior rib cage on the right side.
 Grunting and other signs of pain may occur with movement or when the animal lies down.
-An episodic fall in milk production occurs in dairy cattle.
+An episodic drop in milk production occurs in dairy cattle.
 Clinical signs of omphalophlebitis are commonly present when there is liver abscessation resulting from extension of omphalophlebitis.
 Acute-phase proteins are increased early in the course of the disease, and serum sialic acid concentrations have been used for antemortem diagnosis.
-When there are several abscesses, or a large abscess, leukocytosis with neutrophilia and increased fibrinogen levels develop, and there may be an increase in serum globulin concentrations.
-Ultrasonography is an aid to diagnosis but abscesses in the left side of the liver may not be visualized.
-Feedlot cattle with abscessed livers have reduced feed efficiency, and those with severely abscessed livers gain 5–15% less per day than cattle without abscesses.
+When there are several abscesses or a large abscess, leukocytosis with neutrophilia and increased fibrinogen levels develop, and serum globulin concentrations may increase.
+Ultrasonography is an aid to diagnosis, but abscesses in the left side of the liver may not be visualized.
+Feedlot cattle with abscessed livers have reduced feed efficiency, and those with severely abscessed livers gain 5%–15% less per day than cattle without abscesses.
 Most liver abscesses are occult lesions that regress to a sterile scar.
 Untoward sequelae include peritonitis after abscess rupture into the peritoneal cavity, and sudden death from an anaphylactic or toxic reaction when there is rupture of an abscess into hepatic blood vessels.
 Rupture into hepatic veins can also lead to thrombophlebitis of the posterior vena cava with thromboembolic disease, endocarditis, pulmonary thromboembolism, multiple pulmonary abscesses, and chronic suppurative pneumonia.
 Aneurysms of the pulmonary artery consequent to pulmonary thromboembolism may rupture into airways to result in hemoptysis, epistaxis, and death.
 Caudal vena caval thrombosis may also lead to portal hypertension with a resulting syndrome of hepatomegaly, ascites, and diarrhea.

 The ruminal lesions are characterized by a marked inflammatory reaction and necrosis.
 Occasionally, abscesses are found in the deeper layers of the rumen wall.
 Hepatic necrobacillosis lesions of <6 days duration are pale yellow and spherical with irregular outlines; they are characterized by coagulation necrosis of the hepatocytes with a surrounding intense zone of hyperemia and inflammation.
 Older abscesses have a core that is progressively encapsulated by fibrous connective tissue.
 Abscesses are usually 4–6 cm in diameter.
 Affected livers usually have 3–10 abscesses but may have up to 100.

 Liver condemnation rates as high as 40% were recorded in a large survey of cattle slaughtered in the USA.
 Culture is seldom done to confirm the diagnosis.
-Occasionally, liver abscesses due to F necrophorum must be distinguished from those resulting from traumatic reticuloperitonitis (see Diseases of the Ruminant Forestomach: Traumatic Reticuloperitonitis).
+Occasionally, liver abscesses due to F necrophorum must be distinguished from those resulting from traumatic reticuloperitonitis (see Traumatic Reticuloperitonitis).

 Treatment and Control